dotnet/corefx/Documentation/project-docs/developer-guide.md

 ```

 #### ActiveIssueAttribute
 This attribute is intended to be used when there is an active issue tracking the test failure and it is needed to be fixed.
 This is a temporary attribute to skip the test while the issue is fixed.
+It is important that you limit the scope of the attribute to just the platforms and target monikers where the issue applies.

 This attribute can be applied either to a test class (will disable all the tests in that class) or to a test method.
 It allows multiple usages on the same member.